• Skip to primary navigation

 • More party appetizers

 Cheese and fruit make a tasty combination, with the richness and creaminess of cheese balancing the sweetness or tartness of fruit.
-Certain types of cheese pair well with different fruits based on texture, flavor, and contrast.
-Here are some great cheese and fruit pairings:
+Here are some yummy cheese and fruit pairings:

 • Soft, buttery cheese like brie pairs beautifully with the crispness of apples or pears, as well as the sweetness of figs or persimmons.
 You will also love this baked brie with puff pastry recipe.